Step 1: Preparing your working area and cleaning the skirting boards

 Clean the skirting boards: To get the best results, it's important to make sure your workspace is clean before you begin.
 Grease, dust and dirt can interfere with the sanding process.
 Use a cleaning solution made up of washing-up liquid or sugar soap and a cloth to remove this.

 Protecting your flooring: If you are painting skirting boards on a carpeted floor, applying masking tape to the edges of the skirting board will help to protect the carpet.
 Another option is to place a piece of cardboard between the gap between the floor and the skirting board.
-In the case of bare floorboards that will eventually be covered with carpet, drips of paint are less of a concern.
+In the case of bare floorboards that you plan to cover with carpet, drips of paint are less of a concern.

 Step 2: Sanding for a smooth finish - Our top tips and tricks

-- Using sandpaper will give you a smoother finish with fewer splinters, but it also takes longer and wears out your hands.
+• Using sandpaper will give you a smoother finish with fewer splinters, but it can also take longer and can be tiring on your hands if you are smoothing a lot of skirting boards.
 For an even smoother finish, try using a buffer or electric sander instead.

-- Clear the dust away before painting with a vacuum.
+• Before you start painting you will need to clear the dust away using a vacuum.
 Dust will settle on your newly-painted walls once they are dry, ensure all is removed before creating bumps and marks in the paint.

 Step 3: Priming and painting the skirting boards